The first step of budgeting is to become familiar with your spending patterns. Here is is a free printable expense tracker to help you.

 This is a really important point.

 There’s no point just tracking your expenses.
 You have to also use this data to analyse your spending.
-That means taking these expenses, organising them into meaningful categories (see the budget link above) and then tallying the total.
+That means taking these expenses, organising them into meaningful categories and then tallying the total.

 Anyway, back to tracking…